-A linked action may consist of a wide variety of situations as described above.
-Let us demonstrate the action of a state-sponsored criminal organization with the example of an outdoor advertising company, ESMA, in the context of the criminal law mentioned above.
-With ministerial collaboration, an offer is made to the owner of ESMA to purchase the company.
-The potential new owner, who belongs to the leading oligarchs of the adopted political family, is named.
-ESMA's owner does not accept the offer, upon which the tax authorities appear at his door as a means of persuasion through nonphysical violence.
-This still does not convince the owner of the desired company to rid himself of his property, upon which, again as a means of bloodless violence, an ad hoc legal amendment proposed by a parliamentary representative and adopted by the parliament deprives the company of its concession-based activities.
+A linked action may be made up of a wide range of variations on the aforementioned situations.
+Let us demonstrate the action of a state-sponsored criminal organization with the case of an outdoor advertising company, ESMA in the context of criminal law mentioned above.
+And so with ministerial collaboration, an offer to the owner of this particular outdoor advertising company is made to be purchased by a potential new owner belonging to the leading oligarchs of the adopted political family is also named; the business owner does not accept the offer, upon which the tax authorities appear at his door as a means of persuasion through non-physical violence.
+This still does not convince the owner of the desired company to rid himself of his property, upon which, again as a means of bloodless violence, an ad hoc legal amendment proposed by a parliamentary representative and adopted by the Parliament deprives the company of its concessionbased activities.
 The company's value begins to drop precipitously, and as a final step, a second amendment exempts his rival from any possible negative consequences stemming from the amendment that destroys the business in question.
 The entire operation takes place within a very short period of time.
-After the company is starved for several years, the owner sells his hopeless business, at which time the godfather's new, favorite oligarch then makes an offer for it at a moderately depressed price.
-As expected, the discriminatory legal provision that made the business impossible to run is also repealed by the parliament, so that the new oligarch, who is loyal to the godfather, can operate his firm at full capacity.
+After the company is starved for several years, the owner sells his hopeless business, at which time the godfather's new, favorite oligarch then makes an offer for it at a moderately-depressed price.
+And as expected, the discriminatory legal provision that made the business impossible to run is also repealed by the Parliament, so that the new oligarch loyal to the godfather can operate his firm at full capacity.
 Unlike the traditional mafia, public authority in Hungary uses bloodless means to enforce its will.

 This case bears the characteristics of the activities of a mafia state criminal organization.
-The actions have been the following:
+The actions:

-- Persons intentionally commit criminal offenses (extortion, abuse of authority, etc.). - Persons act in concert, as a wide range of the branches of power (ministerial, governmental control and law enforcement institutions, the legislature) and individuals (the oligarchs, the chosen beneficiaries who change from time to time) are required to coordinate their actions according to a specific schedule. - The members of the criminal organization constitute a hierarchical group, where those who comprehend the entire operation are isolated from those carrying out the actions, each person just one step lower in the hierarchy (such as public servants conducting tax inspections, or parliamentary representatives submitting legal amendment proposals). - Persons in the criminal organization mutually reinforce the effects of their actions, since they would not be able to reach their desired goal (expropriation of property) by acting independently.
+- intentionally perpetrating criminal offenses (extortion, abuse of authority, etc.); - acting in concert, as a wide range of the branches of power (ministerial, governmental control and law enforcement institutions, the legislature) and individuals (see the oligarchs, the chosen beneficiaries who change from time to time) are required to coordinate their actions according to a specific schedule; - the members of the criminal organization constitute a hierarchical group, where those who comprehend the entire operation are isolated from those carrying out the actions, each person just one step lower in the hierarchy (such as public servants conducting tax inspections, or parliamentary representatives submitting legal amendment proposals); - persons in the criminal organization mutually reinforce the effects of their actions, since they would not be able to reach their desired goal (expropriation of property) by acting independently.

 3.2.
-Criminal organizations expropriating property-The example of slot machines and casinos
+Criminal organizations expropriating property - the example of slot machines and casinos

-Since the autocratic system under study has been defined as a mafia state, it is only appropriate to illustrate the mechanism of change of ownership carried out by state coercion with the example of slot machines and casinos.
-The operation of slot machines (one-armed bandits) generating a tax revenue worth somewhere around HUF 70 billion ( $\in$ 220 million) was overseen on behalf of the authorities by the state-owned Szerencsejáték Zrt.
-It is worth examining the rearrangement of this branch of business step by step, as it was integrated into the political family's circle of interests.
+Since the political regime under study has been defined as a mafia state, it is only appropriate to illustrate the mechanism of change of ownership carried out by state coercion on the example of slot machines and casinos.
+The operation of the slot machines (the one-armed bandits) generating a tax revenue worth somewhere around 70 billion forint (220 million euro) was overseen on behalf of the authorities by the state-owned Szerencsejáték Zrt.
+It is worth examining the rearrangement of this branch of business step-by-step, as it was integrated into the political family's circle of interests: